ryo-gk/color-scheme-handler/README.md

 And in case of light mode, `.light-mode` class is added to the root.

 ```
-import { reflectCurrentColorScheme } from 'color-handler-scheme'
+import { reflectCurrentColorScheme } from 'color-scheme-handler'

 document.addEventListener('DOMContentLoaded', reflectCurrentColorScheme)
 ```